antfu/antfu.me/pages/posts/dev-ssr-on-nuxt.md

 Oops, that looks quite complex!
 But no worries, you don't have to understand it.
 All it does is transform the reserved ESM keywords `import` / `export` into function calls.
 The reason why this is needed is that Vite uses a different module resolution algorithm than Node, it was made for the browser's resolution.
 Since we can't interop the native ESM's resolving logic directly, transforming them into function calls would allow us to provide our custom resolving logic.

-So, with this API, we can now get the SSR code for each module.
+With this API, we can now get the SSR code for each module.
 Our task now becomes how we could chain them together.
 In our first [proof of concept at `nuxt/vite`](https://github.com/nuxt/vite/pull/201), we implemented our own dev-bundler using the `transformRequest()`.
 Here is a simplified example:

 ```ts
 const __modules__ = {